amurthy1/dagan_torch/README.md

 The discriminator is a DenseNet with 4 blocks, each containing 4 conv layers.

 The omniglot classifier uses the [standard PyTorch DenseNet implementation](https://pytorch.org/hub/pytorch_vision_densenet/) with 4 blocks, each having 3 conv layers.
+The last layer of the classifier was concatenated with a 0/1 flag representing whether a given input was real or generated.
+This was followed by 2 dense layers before outputting the final classification probabilities.
+This was useful to allow the image features output from the last layer of the DenseNet to interact with the real/generated flag in order to produce more accurate predictions.

 ## 6. Acknowledgements <a name="acknowledgements"></a>